This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Ball Pythons Are Excellent Escape Artists

-Have the Ability to Squeeze Through Very Small Spaces
+Have The Ability to Squeeze Through Very Small Spaces

 Enclosures Must Be Secure to Prevent Escapes